-You might feel at a loss for time now, but administrators must be even more effective at managing their time.
+You might feel at a loss for a time now, but administrators must be even more effective at managing their time.

 While teachers have clear endpoints — a stack of essays that need grading — administrative duties are less cut-and-dry.
 Thus, administrators need to be better at recognizing what they can accomplish in a day and planning their schedules accordingly.

-It’s easy for administrators to hole up in their offices and never come into contact with students, teachers, parents and other important people.
+It’s easy for administrators to hole up in their offices and never come into contact with students, teachers, parents, and other important people.

 Contrary to popular belief, education doesn’t and shouldn’t always remain the same.

 While parents might moan that classrooms don’t look like what they grew up with, the truth is that new research and tools improve learning and benefit students and teachers alike.
 You should commit to continuing education yourself, so you can make the best possible decisions for your school.